 International Women’s Day provides an opportunity to celebrate achievements but also to recognise that inequity continues to exist when it comes to gender.
 This year’s theme is ‘embracing equity’.
 But what do we mean when we say ‘equity’?

-Amandeep Khasriya, Senior associate, Major trauma
+Amandeep Khasriya, Partner, Major trauma

 Equality seeks to ensure that every individual has equality of opportunity.
 But the concept of equity acknowledges that we don’t all start from the same place, have the same needs, or follow the same journey.
 We need to move beyond equality, where people are given the same resources or opportunities, to equity.
 Ultimately, it’s about levelling up – bridging the gap in people’s different starting points to address the inbuilt inequality this creates.